AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/overview.md

 ### Body

-As mentioned in [Templating](#templating) section, you can define how your payload looks like.
+As mentioned in the [Templating](#templating) section, you can adjust the look of your payload.
-If you want to return to the default template, use the **Return to default** button.
+If you want to return to the default template, click **Return to default**.

 === "Webhook body"